ARSHSENGAR/Project_6_Yatai_Page_Hacktoberfest-10_2023/README.md

 ![Screen Shot](https://i.ibb.co/KbVy4ph/Project-6-Yatai-Page.png)

-This is my fifth project as an aspiring Full-Stack Developer.
+This is my sixth project as an aspiring Full-Stack Developer.
 I recently immersed myself in the exquisite world of authentic Japanese hospitality and culinary delights at a nearby restaurant.
 Inspired by the challenges faced by burgeoning startup cuisines, I embarked on a journey to craft a cutting-edge UI/UX design for a landing page that transcends borders, capturing the essence of any food chain's unique appeal worldwide.
 With a fervent commitment to mastering the intricacies of HTML, CSS and JavaScript, I proudly present Yatai.
 An impeccably responsive landing page, meticulously tailored to elevate the presence of every emerging culinary gem on the global stage.

 ## Built With